manojbhargavan/algorithms-and-data-structures/algorithms/sorting/insertion/README.md

 * We start but looping through each element in input array/list from left to right and inserting it to the appropriate position in the output array/list by comparing the element picked

 ## Code Samples
 These are simple minimal example without any/minimal error handling.
+Written using vscode on windows.
 * [C#](./c-sharp): A Simple console application, Sorting algorithm implemented as extension method.
 You can either run the console application or the XUnit tests in the test project.
-* [Python](./python): You can run the directly from command line like so, it will print out the results python .\insertion_sort.py 5,3,6,9,10,45,23,12,-2,4,2 True python .\insertion_sort.py 5,3,6,9,10,45,23,12,-2,4,2 False
+* [Python](./python): You can run the directly from command line like so, it will print out the results

+    python .\insertion_sort.py 5,3,6,9,10,45,23,12,-2,4,2 True

+    python .\insertion_sort.py 5,3,6,9,10,45,23,12,-2,4,2 False

     Or import the same, you may refer to the test file for more information.

     To run the test run: pytest .\insertion_sort_test.py
 * [TypeScript/JavaScript](./typescript)
 *